An Indepth analysis on

 - Work Experience and Projects

-At this juncture, let us assume that you want to apply for Program X. Program X requires a certain number of years of work experience in the concerned field, a certain GPA, and a certain GRE score.
-Meeting all or most of these requirements will ensure that you will be able to keep up with the rigour of the coursework, learn effectively, and prove to be, in crude terms, a good investment of the university’s time and resources.
+At this juncture, let us assume that a student wishes to apply for Program X. Program X requires a certain number of years of work experience in the concerned field, a certain GPA, and a certain GRE score.
+Meeting all or most of these requirements will ensure that the candidate will be able to keep up with the rigor of the coursework, learn effectively, and prove to be, in crude terms, a good investment of the university’s time and resources.

-Now, let us say you apply for the program, meeting the work experience criteria but not the academic criteria.
-You have your SOPs and LORs ready, and have exceeded the minimum GRE score required by 2 points.
-What are the odds that you will be chosen, over an applicant with an almost identical profile but has not taken the GRE?
-Those are odds that are overwhelmingly in your favour.
+Now, let us say this student applies for the program, meeting the work experience criteria but not the academic criteria.
+They have their SOPs and LORs ready and have exceeded the minimum GRE score requirement by 2 points.
+What are the odds that this student will be chosen over an applicant with an almost identical profile but who have not taken the GRE?
+Those are odds that are overwhelmingly in favor of the student.

-If you noticed, your academic background, your work experience, projects and LORs, are all extremely subjective.
-The underlying timeline of your life, the socio-economic factors that have influenced your being, and the spirit of the individual you are, cannot be accurately compared with another individual’s profile in order to determine who should be chosen for the program.
-This is why standardized tests are important, for they offer an objective viewpoint to your profile.
-They provide a holistic angle to profile evaluation, and offer supplementary data points that illuminate your capabilities of being able to handle the program.
+If we think about it, our academic background, work experience, projects, and LORs, are all extremely subjective.
+The underlying timeline of one’s life, the socio-economic factors that have influenced their being, and the spirit of the individual themselves cannot be accurately compared with another person’s profile in order to determine who should be chosen for a chance at pursuing their dreams.
+This is why standardized tests are important, for they offer an objective viewpoint of one’s profile.
+They provide a holistic angle to profile evaluation and offer supplementary data points that illuminate every candidate’s capabilities to determine whether or not they can succeed in a program.

-Take a look at the following information regarding feasible GRE Verbal and Quant Scores for various streams:
+The following table should give some clarity on feasible GRE Verbal and Quant scores for various streams: